The information below is based partly on the information he sent me

 BUG:

-When OFF the brightness is set at a fixed value (quite dim on my machine,
+When OFF the brightness is set at a fixed value.

 possibly a setting I selected for the bios), and in that state